Lawrence Van Buskirk: Personal life

 Born in Bloomington on June 21, 1867, he was the son of George A. Buskirk and Martha A. (née Hardesty) Buskirk.
 His uncle was Samuel Hamilton Buskirk.
-Van Buskirk had four siblings, George, Phillip, Martha, and a sister who married Nat U. Hill, Sr. On April 22, 1891, Buskirk married Alice Allen, and they had three children: Allen, Lawrence, Jr., and Martha.
+Both his father and his uncle served as Speaker of the Indiana House of Representatives.
+Van Buskirk had four siblings, George, Phillip, Martha, and a sister who married Nat U. Hill Sr. On April 22, 1891, Buskirk married Alice Allen, and they had three children: Allen, Lawrence Jr., and Martha.

 He was a thirty-third degree Mason, having held the Indiana's second highest position of grand king of the Grand Chapter of Royal Arch Masons and heir to commercial property in Bloomington.

 He died at his home on November 21, 1910 and his funeral was held at Indiana University.